Skip to main content

 Note: Your StoragePug website has the ability to display multiple discount options for particular sizes and unit types.

-When attempting to display strike-through pricing through the use of discounts, be aware that this only works if your have a single discount setup.
-In the example screen shot above, there are two discounts available for the this unit, so there will be no strike-through pricing.
+When attempting to display strike-through pricing through the use of discounts, be aware that this only works if you have a single discount setup.
+In the example screenshot above, there are two discounts available for this unit, so there will be no strike-through pricing.

 Push Rates